Search Results

 Goldsmith & Mounter, G. Collins & Sons - Royal Tunbridge Wells, Kent

-The role Goldsmith & Mounter G. Collins & Sons Royal Tunbridge Wells, Kent G. Collins & Sons are a family-owned business based in Royal Tunbridge Wells.
+Goldsmith & Mounter G. Collins & Sons Royal Tunbridge Wells, Kent G. Collins & Sons are a family-owned business based in Royal Tunbridge Wells.
 Due to expansion, we have a unique opportunity for a skilled Goldsmith and Mounter to join our on-site workshop team.
 With a history that spans back to 1985, we are a small, family-run jewellers that handcrafts all our jewellery on-site and looking to expand our team.
 Our Goldsmiths & Mounters are essential to our production workflow, and they must show meticulous attention to detail when carrying out their work.
-We are keen to hear
+We are keen to hear from applicants

 CAD / CAM Designer, G. Collins & Sons - Royal Tunbridge Wells, Kent